Sorting Objects Using STL

 Assuming you have downloaded and installed Python, whichever latest version it is, using the IDLE editor is very simple.
 For a proverbial “Hello World!” example follow the instructions below:

 Generically, function objects (or functors) are class instances whose member function operator() has been defined.
-This member function allows the object to be used with the same syntax as a …
+This member function allows the object to be used with the same syntax as a regular function call, and therefore its type can be used as template parameter when a generic function type is expected.
+So why not just use …

 Just some simple examples posted here as a means of easy lookup…